 I posted this recipe awhile back (like in 2006 when I first started blogging) sans photos.
 That was back in the days when I didn’t have a fancy camera.
 I thought I’d post a how-to because I already took the pictures, why not?
-(And there’s another reason to be disclosed at a later date…it’s something I’ve been working on for a few years.
-Don’t worry, it won’t be too much longer and you’ll know what I am talking about.)

 Okay, I’ll be honest.
 Not everyone likes these.
 It takes a very special person with a very special appreciation.
 I am one of those people, as are several of my close friends, my sisters, and my husband’s cousins.
 And if you’re a root beer fan, I think you’ll LOVE these root beer cookies too.

 Let me just say this: Don’t knock it ’til you try it.